puppetlabs/puppet-docs/source/puppet/5.0/environments_creating.markdown

 The settings in the master’s `puppet.conf` file configure how Puppet finds and uses environments.

-### Environmentpath
+### `environmentpath`

 * environmentpath is the list of directories where Puppet will look for environments.
-The default value for environmentpath is $codedir/environments.
+The default value for environmentpath is `$codedir/environments`.
 * If more than one directory, separate them by colons and put them in order of precedence.
 In this example, `temp_environments` will be searched before `environments`:`$codedir/temp_environments:$codedir/environments`
 * If environments with the same name exist in both paths, Puppet uses the first environment with that name that it encounters.
 * Put the environmentpath setting in the main section of the `puppet.conf` file.

-### Basemodulepath
+### `basemodulepath`

-* basemodulepath lists directories of global modules that all environments can access by default.
+* `basemodulepath` lists directories of global modules that all environments can access by default.
 * Some modules can be made available to all environments.
-* The basemodulepath setting configures the global module directories.
-By default, it includes $codedir/modules for user-accessible modules and /opt/puppetlabs/puppet/modules for system modules.
+* The `basemodulepath` setting configures the global module directories.
+By default, it includes `$codedir/modules` for user-accessible modules and `/opt/puppetlabs/puppet/modules` for system modules.
-* Add additional directories containing global modules by setting your own value for basemodulepath.
+* Add additional directories containing global modules by setting your own value for `basemodulepath`.

 Related topics: [modulepath] [modulepath].

-### Default_manifest
+### `default_manifest`

 * default_manifest specifies the main manifest for any environment that doesn’t set a manifest value in environment.conf.
 * The default value of default_manifest is ./manifests - the environment’s own manifests directory.